 If you don’t get the flu shot and develop the flu, you could give it to your baby.
-Your doctor might prescribe antiviral medicine to help reduce symptoms.
+Your doctor might prescribe antiviral medicine to reduce symptoms.
 They also might suggest another form of feeding until you are better.

 Myth #7: You shouldn’t get the flu vaccine if you have an egg allergy.

 The amount of egg allergen in the flu vaccine is very small.
 It is safe for people with egg allergies, even kids, to get the flu shot.
 Serious allergic reactions are rare.
 If you are at risk, doctors recommend getting the shot at your doctor’s office instead of a drugstore.
-This way, your doctor can monitor any potential reactions.
+This allows your doctor can monitor any potential reactions.